 - All Parent Educators assume responsibility for professional growth to meet requirements for annual recertification according to PATNC guidelines.
-Parent educators will obtain competency-based professional development and renew certification with the national office annually. - o First year of certification: 20 clock hours of professional development required. - o Second year after certification: 15 clock hours of professional development required. - o Third year after certification and beyond: 10 clock hours of professional development required. - Participates in the Quality Endorsement process - Compiles and submits program evaluation data - All parent educators are required to attend at least 2 hours of monthly staff meetings.
+Parent educators will obtain competency-based professional development and renew certification with the national office annually, to include the required minimum of 20 clock hours of professional development. - 0 - Participates in the Quality Endorsement process - Compiles and submits program evaluation data - All parent educators are required to attend at least 2 hours of monthly Staff Meetings.
 It is the responsibility of each parent educator to notify the coordinator ahead of time if he/she cannot attend a staff meeting, so that arrangements can be made to receive the information. - o Staff Meetings will cover needed information on Curriculum, PAT Requirements, Professional Development, ongoing Quality Improvement and Home Visiting - Participates in 2 hours monthly of Reflective Supervision (for full-time, more than .5 FTE staff) with the PAT Coordinator; or 1 hour monthly Reflective Supervision (for part-time, less than .5 FTE staff).
 Reflective Supervision will cover staff roles, ethics and boundaries, skill development, effective use of the Curriculum, how to care for one's own well-being, avoiding burnout, group connections and family visits and needs. - Sets and completes three individual goals annually - Completes self-evaluation form annually - Completes USD #273 Staff Evaluation Form annually and reviews with PAT Supervisor - Completes professional development/training and renews Certification with Parents as Teachers national office annually (see requirements above)